All our clients are innocent.

 Tené Johnson

 After a small dog named Gigi was beaten with a metal rod, causing severe injuries, the trial court astonishingly dismissed the indictment of her abuser.
 That led to a series of appeals in a case whose outcome was crucial to preserving New York’s animal cruelty laws.
 Together with the Association of Prosecuting Attorneys, we filed an amicus curiae (“friend of the court”) brief, seeking to help ensure justice for Gigi.
 Pro bono partner Latham & Watkins and Associate Attorney Tené Johnson — an alumnus and former board member of the Animal Legal Defense Fund Columbia Law School Student Chapter — partnered with the Animal Legal Defense Fund on the project, which helped secure an important victory for Gigi and all animal cruelty victims in New York.
-Latham & Watkins is among our 2023 Advancement in Animal Law Pro Bono Achievement Award recipients.
+Latham & Watkins is among our 2023 Advancement in Animal Law Pro Bono Achievement Award recipients, and we’re honored that Johnson has since joined the Animal Legal Defense Fund Board of Directors.

 Student Chapter Spotlight